atiselsts/tsch-scheduling-comparison/README.md

-# ALICE on Contiki-NG

-# Autonomous schedluing tests
+# Autonomous scheduling tests

-The autonmous scheduling test application is available under `examples/autonomous/`.
+The autonomous scheduling test application is available under `examples/autonomous/`.

 There are three applications that simulate three traffic patters: